The following genealogical resources are available in the Library of the Museum:

 POLISH GENEALOGICAL SOCIETY OF AMERICA (PGSA)

-The PGSA staff of hard-working volunteers manage all research and administrative functions.
-The Society draws its almost two thousand members from every state, Canada and other countries with significant Polish population, such as Great Britain, France, Germany, Australia and, of course, Poland itself.
+The hard-working, fully volunteer PGSA board, supported by dedicated volunteers from the membership, manages, develops and executes all research and administrative functions.
+The Society draws its almost two thousand members from across the US, Canada and other countries with a significant Polish population including Great Britain, France, Germany, Australia and, of course, Poland.
+The PGSA works closely with Poland-based genealogists and genealogical organizations.